 We use the best 4WD Land cruisers (Toyota 4500) for the overland drive across the Tibetan highland.
 These vehicles are extremely sturdy, spacious and reliable and they make the journey as comfortable as possible.

 The best time of the year to take the Everest Advance Base Camp Trek is from April to October.
 During these months the average temperature ranges from 15C to 25C, with blue skies and clear weather.
-Though from July to August there can be odd shower during the day.
 The nights, however, can be very cold and temperatures can drop below 0 degree Celsius.

 During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.
 Comprehensive list of equipments will be provided once you book your trip.